 Q. Do we have to return the fob at the end of the year?

 A. No, however, fobs are deactivated at the end of the school year.
 New fobs are issued at the beginning of each school year.

 Q. Can friends or family use or borrow the fob?

-A. Fobs are not to be used by anyone other than the student it has been issued to.
+A. Fobs are not to be used by anyone other than the student to whom it has been issued.
 The fob is registered by name and number to each student.
 The fob tracks each time a student enters the buildings.

 Q. If my child forgets a book, can they use their fob to get into the school to access their locker?

 A. No, the fob only unlocks the doors during regular school hours from 7:50 a.m.-3:10 p.m.
 However, you may contact security at 770-843-3938 to help after hours.